banos/xxtmp-testmvc/examples/meteor/readme.md

 ## Credit

-This TodoMVC application was created by [MStumpp](https://github.com/MStumpp).
+This TobuyMVC application was created by [MStumpp](https://github.com/MStumpp).